Pradhan Mantri Jan Dhan Yojana: Reactions

-The scheme has been criticized by the opposition as an effort to please voters, and that it has created unnecessary work-burden on the public-sector banks.
+The scheme has been criticized by the opposition, and that it has created unnecessary work-burden on the public-sector banks.
 According to critics, offers like zero balance, free insurance and overdraft facility would result in duplication.
 Many individuals who already had bank accounts may have had accounts created in their names, lured by insurance cover and overdraft facility.
 As per the scheme, a very few people are eligible to get the life insurance worth ₹30 thousand with a validity of just five years.
 The claimed overdraft facility has been completely left upon the banks.
 As per the government notice, only those people would get the overdraft facility whose transaction record has satisfactory operations in their account for some time.
 In March 2018, the Government of India stated that around 20% of Jan Dhan accounts were lying dormant.

 In addition, while the Indian Government was ostensibly actively attempting to promote financial inclusion through this scheme, the Reserve Bank of India, permitted banks to charge customers for conducting ATM transactions beyond a certain number of times per month.
 This effectively prevented people from easily accessing their own savings and discouraged them from using formal banking channels.